Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Configuration.md

 ### 1. In-App Settings (Recommended)

-If you have login enabled, admins can configure everything through the Settings menu in the application.
+With login enabled, administrators can configure the settings exposed in the application's Settings menu.
+Other server settings use the configuration file or environment variables.

 **To use:**
 1. Set `SECURITY_ENABLELOGIN=true`
 2. Log in as admin
 3. Go to Settings → configure through UI
-4. Changes apply immediately, no restart needed
+4. Save changes and follow any restart prompt to apply pending server settings

 **Best for:** Production deployments with admin users